Intent - What we are trying to achieve?

 At Yealmpstone Farm Primary School, the intent of our curriculum and PE ethos is:

 We believe that Physical Education (PE) is fundamental to our children’s development and learning.
 Not only does it engage and motivate children, but it is a great way for our children to develop life skills such as teamwork, determination and respect.
 Physical exercise is also essential in mental health and developing a healthy lifestyle at a young age will lead to greater wellbeing and mental resilience in later life.
+In essence, our PE curriculum aims to develop confident, capable learners who enjoy being physically active.

 Implementation - How will we achieve this?